C0DER11101/For_CMAKE/Tutorial/Lesson2/Lesson2.md

 Now, we are going to build the adder as a library.

 We will create a folder named `Adder/` first and move `adder.c` to this folder.
-In that folder we will also add another new file named `adder.h` and put the declaration of the function `dd()` in that header file.
+In that folder we will also add another new file named `adder.h` and put the declaration of the function `add()` in that header file.
 Now, in this folder we will have to create another CMakeLists.txt.

 Now, this CMakeLists.txt is a *sub-level CMakeLists.txt* and the CMakeLists.txt that is in `Lesson2/` is the *top-level CmakeLists.txt*.